 I can hear you asking yourself what kind of troubling questions we are talking about.
 What kind of values or changes in values could be that problematic?
 What if the Mormon Jesus is white with blue eyes?
 That’s not enough of an issue to walk away, surely?
 It can’t be anything to do with the Mormon joke that if you see anyone black in color at BYU, they must be a football or basketball player, right?
 And it definitely can not be anything to do with arguing with the Bishop of my local ward or congregation about my young daughters being interviewed alone behind windowless closed doors, can it?
 No, none of these, although disturbing as they are.

-I saw a poster recently that kind of encapsulated the cup runneth over with one too many issues that would make any good person feel like they have been duped.
+I recently saw a poster encapsulating the cup runneth over with one too many issues that would make any good person feel like they have been duped.
 Let me list some of them for you.

 1 — I’m anti-dishonesty

 5 — I’m anti-homophobia

 6 — I’m anti-guilt-tripping

 8 — I’m anti-mental-abuse

 13 — I’m anti-double-speak

 14 — I’m anti-hypocrisy